Dodgers vs. Phillies: Betting Trends, Records ATS, Home/Road Splits

 Dodgers Recent Betting Performance

-- The Dodgers have played as the favorite in nine of their past 10 games and have won six of those contests.
+- The Dodgers have played as the favorite in 10 of their past 10 games and have gone 7-3 in those contests.

-- When it comes to hitting the over, the Dodgers and their opponents are 7-3-0 in their last 10 games with a total.
+- In their last 10 games with a total, the Dodgers and their opponents are 8-2-0 when it comes to hitting the over.

 Dodgers Betting Records & Stats

-- The Dodgers have been favored on the moneyline 27 total times this season.
-They've finished 15-12 in those games.
+- The Dodgers have won 16 of the 28 games they were the moneyline favorite this season (57.1%).

-- When it has played as moneyline favorites with odds of -160 or shorter, Los Angeles has a 6-7 record (winning 46.2% of its games).
+- Los Angeles has a record of 5-5 when it has played as moneyline favorites with odds of -165 or shorter (50% winning percentage).

-- The Dodgers have a 61.5% chance to win this game based on the moneyline's implied probability.
+- The implied moneyline probablility for this matchup gives the Dodgers a 62.3% chance to win.

-- Los Angeles has combined with opponents to hit the over on the total 16 times this season for a 16-12-1 record against the over/under.
+- Los Angeles has had an over/under set by bookmakers 30 times, and have combined with opponents to go over the total in 17 of those games (17-12-1).

 Check out the latest odds and place your bets on and the with BetMGM Sportsbook.